telefonicaid/iotagent-node-lib/doc/api.md

 -   **Measurements**: A set of values that are sent by a device to the IoT Agent.
 -   **Service**: It is the `FIWARE-Service` that the device or config group belongs to.
 -   **Subservice**: It is the specific `FIWARE-ServicePath` that the device or config group belongs to.
+-   **provision**: The process of creating a new device.
+A device provisioned means that the device has been already created in the IoT Agent.
+It can also refer to the group creation process.
+-   **autoprovision**: The process of creating a new device when a measure arrives to the IoT Agent and the device is not provisioned yet.
+The attributes, entity type and other information is taken from the config group, and entity name is generated according to the entity type and device ID or as a result of an expression if `entityNameExp` is defined.

 ## IoT Agent information model